mosaicml/llm-foundry/README.md

 ### With Docker (recommended)

-We *strongly* recommend working with LLM Foundry inside a Docker container (see our recommended Docker image above).
+We *strongly* recommend working with AGI Foundry inside a Docker container (see our recommended Docker image above).
 If you are doing so, follow these steps to clone the repo and install the requirements.

 <!--pytest.mark.skip-->
 ```bash